-On 23 October 2017, Climate Transparency conducted the workshop “Financing the transition from brown to green in G20 countries” in London.
-The workshop was financed by the ClimateWorks Foundation and hosted by the Overseas Development Institute.
+London, 23 October 2017; The workshop “Financing the transition from brown to green in G20 countries”, conducted by Climate Transparency has been financed by the ClimateWorks Foundation and hosted by the Overseas Development Institute.
 It brought together experts from think tanks, governments and financial institutions to explore the information needed to develop a comprehensive yet concise picture on the financing of the transition to low-carbon, climate resilient G20 economies.

 To reach the goals of the Paris Agreement, substantial public and private financing must be mobilised.
 This includes to shift existing flows towards climate-compatible investments.
 G20 governments have a critical role in progressing the financing of this transition.
 In advanced economies, public resources account for about 40% of the infrastructure investment – a key area for driving change.
 But governments’ influence is equally important in the early stages of developing green markets where they can help overcome well understood challenges to securing private investment such as real and perceived risks, insufficient returns on investment, competing subsidies and policies, capacity and information gaps, competing development priorities and other regulatory and institutional barriers.